Category: Feature home page

 Pink city

 Jaipur is gorgeous!
-With its Moghul palaces and terracotta coloured architecture, it’s become a favourite destination for Indian tourists.
-The shopkeepers know this and their hole in the wall stores are an Aladdin’s cave of expensive fabrics, carpets and intricate handicrafts.
+With its Mughal palaces and terracotta coloured architecture, it’s become a favourite destination for Indian tourists.
+The shopkeepers are aware of this and their hole-in-the-wall stores are an Aladdin’s cave of expensive fabrics, carpets and intricate handicrafts.

 As for the touts, they ignored us.
-They probably (rightly!) figured, “those two dirtbag cyclists, they won’t be willing to splash out on silk saris.”
+They probably (rightly!) figured, “Those two dirtbag cyclists won’t be willing to splash out on silk saris.”

 Another Jaipur impression: